drewf24/world-airbnb/data-analysis/data-analysis.md

     ## [1] 0.03669659

-This means that roughly 3.670% of the variability in average price can be explained by the neighborhood type of Airbnbs in New York City.
+Thus, roughly 3.670% of the variability in median price can be explained by the borough of Airbnbs in New York City.

-### Part C
+### Comparing Manhattan and Brooklyn

 We are suspicious that there might be a relationship between median price in Manhattan and Brooklyn because they contain the largest amount and the most expensive Airbnbs.
+Also, the linear model above showed that the expected difference of $85.11 in median price was the least between Brooklyn and Manhattan.
 Therefore we will attempt to answer the
-following: Is there is a difference in the true median prices between Manhattan and Brooklyn?
+following: Is there is a significant difference in the true median prices between Manhattan and Brooklyn?

-To start, abnb\_sample was filtered to just include Manhattan and Brooklyn, which was saved to abnb\_sample\_filtered.
+The abnb\_sample was filtered to just include Manhattan and Brooklyn, which was saved to abnb\_sample\_filtered.

 ``` r
 abnb_sample_filtered <- abnb_sample %>%